cinnData/DataSci/[DS-01E] Example - LendingClub data.md

 *The New York Times* reported that the investigation found that Laplanche had not disclosed to the board that he owned part of an investment fund which LendingClub was considering purchasing. *The Wall Street Journal* also stated that Laplanche was found to have not fully disclosed what he knew about the problematic loans.

-On May 6, LendingClub's board made it clear to Laplanche that he no longer had their confidence, leading to his resignation on 9 May.
-The Wall Street Journal reported that Laplanche had been fired by the board.
+On May 6, LendingClub's board made it clear to Laplanche that he no longer had their confidence, leading to his resignation.
 Three of the firm's other managers had also been fired or had resigned by that time as a result of the problematic loans.
 LendingClub's stock price fell by a further 34% after Laplanche's departure was announced.
 This placed the stock price at 70% of the price at the time of the firm's initial public offering.
-As a result of the incident, the Securities and Exchange Commission was reported to be investigating the LendingClub's disclosures to investors.
+The Securities and Exchange Commission was reported to be investigating the LendingClub's disclosures to investors.

 In December 2017, *Financial Times* reported that LendingClub "has struggled to overcome the effects of a governance scandal last May", and that the firm "has battled to keep big investors buying loans" despite improvements to its internal governance.
 These challenges have led it to raise its loss estimate, and have led to further drops in its share price.
 At this time many other peer-to-peer lending companies were also experiencing difficulties.
+LendingClub grew to $10.8 billion in annual loan originations in the year 2018.

 In an interview with *Business Insider* in December 2019, executive Valerie Kay noted that LendingClub had switched focus to institutional investors as well as its traditional peer-to-peer lending through a new project called "Scale", focused on delivering representative samples of loans instead of individual loans.
-LendingClub had grown to $10.8 billion in annual loan originations in the year 2018.

 In April 2020, the company announced it would lay off around one third of its employees in anticipation of the economic downturn resulting from the COVID-19 pandemic.
 In August, it discontinued its secondary trading platform, hosted by Folio, reducing liquidity for existing peer-to-peer investors.
 In October, LendingClub ceased all new loan accounts on their website as part of restructuring into a neobank after the acquisition of Radius Bank.
-In December 2020, the company ceased to operate as a peer-to-peer lender
+In December 2020, the company ceased to operate as a peer-to-peer lender.

 ## The data set

-The data set (split in several zipped CSV files) for this example contains data on the personal loans given by LendingClub from August 20812 through September 2020.
+The data set for this example contains data on the personal loans given by LendingClub from August 20812 through September 2020, split in four zipped CSV files.
 It covers 2,925,493 loans.
 Only those loans for which the loan amount was funded are included.
 This means excluding a 0.07% of the records.

 The columns are: